The visual effects for The Wrath of Khan were filmed quickly, efficiently — and, most importantly, they came in on budget.

-Paramount’s art department provided the model builders with detailed drawings to work from and, as modelmaker Bill George remembered, a general instruction that the two ships should look as different from one another as possible.
+Paramount’s art department provided the model builders with detailed drawings to work from and, as model maker Bill George remembered, a general instruction that the two ships should look as different from each other as possible.

 “In the dogfight you had to instantly recognize which ship you were looking at,” said Production Designer Joseph Jennings.

 George wasn’t keen on a proposal to give the Reliant a different color scheme from the Enterprise: